 - Offenses by the Sword from the Five Guards

-- Conclusions from the Thrust With the Sabre
+- Conclusions on the Thrusts by the Sabre

 - Of the Replies